Constitution of North Korea: Chapter 5 – Fundamental Rights and Duties of Citizens

-Chapter 5 of the Socialist Constitution consists of 24 articles that list the rights and duties of citizens(gongmin) in North Korea.
+Chapter 5 of the Constitution consists of 24 articles that list the rights and duties of citizens(gongmin) in North Korea.

 Article 62 states that North Korean citizenship is regulated by a nationality law.

 Article 63 states that the rights and duties of North Korean citizens are based on the collectivist principle of "one for all and all for one", with Article 64 guaranteeing the rights and well-being of citizens as well as expanding their rights and freedom based on the consolidation and development of the socialist system.

 Article 65 provides that all North Korean citizens have equal rights.
 Citizens have the right to elect and be elected (Article 66), freedom of speech, the press, assembly, demonstration and association (Article 67), freedom of religious belief (Article 68), right to submit complaints and petitions (Article 69), right to work (Article 70), right to relaxation (Article 71), right to free medical care (Article 72), right to free education (Article 73), freedom in scientific, literary and artistic pursuits (Article 74), freedom of residence and travel (Article 75) and inviolability of the person and home and privacy of correspondence (Article 79).

-Article 76 provides special protection from the state and society to revolutionary fighters, families of revolutionary and patriotic martyrs, families of Korean People's Army soldiers and disabled soldiers.
+Article 76 provides special protection from the state and society to revolutionary fighters and their veterans, families of revolutionary and patriotic martyrs, families of Korean People's Army active duty and reserve personnel, veterans of the KPA, and service personnel of the KPA who have been disabled in the performance of their duty.

 Article 77 provides women with the same social status and rights as men, as well as special protection for mothers and children.

 Article 78 provides state protection for marriages and families.

 Article 80 provides foreigners fighting for peace, democracy, independence, socialism and freedom of scientific and cultural pursuits with the right to seek asylum in North Korea.

 Citizens have the duty to defend "the political and ideological unity and solidarity of the people" and to work for the good of society and the people (Article 81), observe state laws and the socialist standards of life and defend the honour and dignity of being North Korean citizens (Article 82), participate in work and observe work discipline and working hours (Article 83), take care of state and social cooperative properties and manage the national economy (Article 84), increase their revolutionary vigilance and fight for state security (Article 85) and to defend the country and serve in the armed forces (Article 86).